-D emand for our products is dependent on construction activity and correlates positively with changes in population growth, household formation and employment.
-During the period 20 20 - 20 30 , Moody's Analytics projects that 80 % of the U.S. population growth, 73 % of household formation and 64 % of new jobs will occur in Vulcan-served states.
-The close proximity of our production facilities and our aggregates reserves to this projected population growth creates many opportunities to invest capital in high-return projects.
+Demand for our products is dependent on construction activity and correlates positively with changes in population growth, household formation and employment.
+During the period 2020 - 2030, Moody's Analytics projects that 72% of the U.S. population growth, 68% of household formation and 65% of new jobs will occur in Vulcan-served states.
+The close proximity of our aggregates reserves and our production facilities to this projected population growth creates many opportunities to invest capital in high-return projects.